 some of the holes are very long for new players, but for someone like me who has been playing for a while, I really enjoy getting to drive twice on a few holes.

 As a side note, the 1st time I ever played #18 long, I got a 3.
-Two rollers.
+Two rollers and a putt.

 3 of 6 people found this review helpful.